borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 See Limitations above about `read_special`.
 You may need to exclude certain paths with named pipes, block devices, or character devices on which borgmatic is hanging.

+Alternatively, if excluding special files is too onerous, you can create two separate borgmatic configuration files—one for your source files and a separate one for backing up databases.
+That way, the database `read_special` option will not be active when backing up special files.